demirev/llms-and-online-jobs/README.md

 ![Partial Correlation (All)](results/plots/partial_plots_all.svg)

 Each dot is a country-occupation observation.
 X-axis is the given exposure measure , rescaled 0 to 1.
 Y-axis is the change (in logs) in the number of job postings in the CEDEFOP dataset.
 Cross markers are occupation means.

 The negative slopes show higher AI exposure correlates with a steeper decline in online job ads.
+Despite the significant result, note that the effect is not large relative to the overall dispersion in the data.

 ## Full text